segersniels/terraform-plan-checker/README.md

 # Terraform plan checker
 Simple tool that checks the generated Terraform plan for differences between the previous and new container definitions of an ECS service.

+> Currently only works for 1 specific ECS service

 # Why
 Troubleshooting a forced resource isn't always easy and can often be something very small...
 Also `TF_LOG=DEBUG` is chaotic and sucks to read.